SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * We have internal projects like our website, social media, and a SkyDev project so we don't fall behind.
 * We can invite clients to their **project** so they can also upload documents, finish their tasks, and see the project status.

+#### What you might not like

-Note: What I've found in Asana is that it can get confusing really quick.
+What I've found in Asana is that it can get confusing really quick.
 Especially if you have a large project or a couple of large projects.
 Smaller teams might struggle to make sure projects are updated and that people are using it effectively.

-I would suggest keeping tasks basic and simple.
+I would suggest keeping tasks simple.
 As much as you might be tempted to make a task for every single detail of a project, over-planning can be overwhelming and unnecessary.

 ### What's new in Asana 2018?